manticmuster/crypto-tracker/README.md

-# crypto tracker
+# stock tracker

-An interactive CLI application for tracking all crypto-currencies.
+An interactive CLI application for tracking all BSE/NSE listed stocks.